egeersoz/egeersoz.github.io/_posts/2014-09-12-ruby-object-model-part-1.md

 brutus.class           # => Cat
 {% endhighlight %}

-Here, we're defining a Cat class and then initiating a new object of that class, which we are calling brutus.
+What we are doing here should be fairly familiar.
+We're defining a Cat class and then initiating a new object of that class, which we are calling brutus.
 When we run brutus.class, we're running the class() method on the brutus object.
 The question is, where does this class() method come from?
 After all, it is not defined inside the Cat class.
+The only thing we have in there is a meow() method.

 Let's explore this a bit further by chaining the superclass() method to what we have.